jjwithanr/obsidian_bible_study/docs/New Testament/2 Timothy/2Timothy3.md

 We are often in circumstances in which **we feel that we have reached the outer limit of what man can teach us**; but we ***never*** get into such circumstance in regard to the Word of God.
 #barnes

-This supports the doctine of "sufficiency of Scripture" that is, the idea that the truth contained in Scripture is **sufficient in all matters pertaining to doctrine and moral behavior**... this does not exclude individual guidance by the Holy Spirit on how to apply the universal commands of Scripture in particular situations ([Galations 5:16,18](Galatians5.md#v.16)).
+This supports the doctrine of "sufficiency of Scripture" that is, the idea that the truth contained in Scripture is **sufficient in all matters pertaining to doctrine and moral behavior**...
+This does not exclude individual guidance by the Holy Spirit on how to apply the universal commands of Scripture in particular situations ([Galatians 5:16,18](Galatians5#v.16)).
 #esvstudybible

 Reading the Bible allows to see God in ways we've never seen before for all eternity.